honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

-# Video: Adding Custom Attributes to Spans
+# Video: Adding Custom Resource Attributes to Spans

 ## Learning Objectives
 - Add user and app context to spans in a browser app using OpenTelemetry